iweinbau/UnityGPUDynamicHashGrid/README.md

 }
 ```

-Now you are ready to start using hashing grids, before you dispatch your procesing kernels you need to sort call the reset and sort functions.
+Now you are ready to start using hashing grids, before you dispatch your processing kernels you need to sort call the reset and sort functions.
 See code below to see an example update step
 ```c#
 private void Update()
 {